Colorado: e-Prescribing of Controlled Substances

 Practice Fusion: Using an Electronic Health Record (EHR) to meet Colorado state mandates for certified e-prescribing for controlled substances (EPCS).
+EPCS allows you to:

-- Fully integrated with your EHR and existing e-prescribing workflow
+- Fully integrated with the Practice Fusion EHR and e-prescribing workflow

 - Offers a streamlined process for fast identity verification

 - Provides patient-specific formularies and Drug & Allergy interaction checks

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions

 Start a 14-day free trial to get started.

 Colorado State Mandates